Kava-Labs/kava-proxy-service/architecture/CACHING.md

 `redis-cli -h <redis-endpoint> KEYS "*"`

+alternative approach may be using this command:

+`redis-cli KEYS "*" | xargs redis-cli DEL`

+but it will fail due to big number of keys, so FLUSHDB is better

 ### Redis endpoints (NOTE: it may change in the future):
 - internal-testnet: `kava-proxy-redis-internal-testnet.ba6rtz.ng.0001.use1.cache.amazonaws.com`
 - public-testnet: `kava-proxy-redis-public-testnet.ba6rtz.ng.0001.use1.cache.amazonaws.com`